 Then suddenly, at 62, Watkins was gone and gradually, people began to realise the qualities of the reticent individual who had been in their midst.

 The journalist and author, George Rosie, was one of the multitude who marvelled at his work.
 He said: “The fact is that Dudley Watkins was a major figure whose sheer brilliance has never been properly recognised.

 “He crossed all barriers, he transcended all boundaries and he had the great gift of being able to make you laugh.
 And he was incredibly prolific with it.”

 Just how prolific is almost breathtaking.
 There were illustrated versions of Treasure Island, Oliver Twist, Robinson Crusoe, King Solomon’s Mines and Kidnapped.

 And numerous postcards, calendars, annuals, summer specials, Biblical depictions and nativity scenes.

-Then he toiled for almost 10 years as an anonymous draughtsman, supplementing his modest wage by teaching life-drawing at Dundee Art College.
+Born in Nottingham in 1907, he arrived in Dundee in 1925.
+Whereupon, he toiled for almost 10 years as a draughtsman, teaching life-drawing at Dundee Art College.

-Yet their artist was brought up in a strict Baptist household, and Watkins was never happier than during his infrequent opportunities to escape on expeditions to the Holy Land, where he and his wife Doris (whom he met as a member of the Church of Christ in Dundee) could discuss the Gospels and preach to disadvantaged children.
+Brought up in a strict Baptist household, Watkins was never happier than during his trips to the Holy Land, where he and his wife Doris (whom he met at the Church of Christ in Dundee) discussed the Gospels and preached to disadvantaged children.

 Watkins spent the Second World War in a Fife-based Home Guard company, clock-watching on duty and proving much more valuable when away from the Dad’s Army tableaux of rules and regulations, involving gas-mask training and watching out for strangers or black-marketeers.